Skip to main content

 D. In certain cases, employees may be eligible for additional unpaid leave beyond FMLA leave in accordance with MAPP 02.02.03 – Leaves of Absence .

-E. The policy of the University of Houston System and its components is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran's status, genetic information, or sex (including pregnancy), except where such a distinction is required by law.
-Additionally, UH System prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.
+E. The policy of the University of Houston System and its universities is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, ethnicity, military status, genetic information, sex (including gender and pregnancy), sexual orientation, gender identity or status, or gender expression, except where such a distinction is required by law.
 For the UH System's Official Non-Discrimination Statement, see SAM 01.D.05 – Equal Opportunity and Non-Discrimination Statement .

 III.
 DEFINITIONS